ansible/workshops/exercises/ansible_f5/4.2-tower-workflow/README.md

 2. By default only a green **START** button will appear.
 Click on the **START** button.

 3. The **ADD A TEMPLATE** window will appear on the right.
-Select the *creat_node* Job Template that was created in previous step(whatever you named it!).
+Select the `Create node` Job Template that was created in previous step(whatever you named it!).

    ![add a template](images/add-a-template.png)

-   The `create_node` job template is now a node.
+   The `Create node` job template is now a node.
 Job or workflow templates are linked together using a graph-like structure called nodes.
 These nodes can be jobs, project syncs, or inventory syncs.
 A template can be part of different workflows or used multiple times in the same workflow.
 A copy of the graph structure is saved to a workflow job when you launch the workflow.

 ## Step 3: Add *Create node* Job Template

 1. Select the **`Create node`** Job Template.
-Use the drop down box to select run.
+Use the ony run option of `Always`.
 Click the green **SELECT** button.

     ![remove pool](images/create_node.png)